 • Restriction of energy intake

-In most, these symptoms come alongside an obsession of having control.
+In most people, these symptoms come alongside an obsession with having control.

 Around 1 in 5 women who develop Anorexia also are Autistic (12).